Part I: AFTERMATH

 "What about them?"
 Kaito repeated, though his voice displayed no sign of sympathy or surprise.
 As Kyouko had suspected, he was an emotionless individual; reminding her of Homura in this aspect.

 As they continued to run on the rooftops, suddenly, a horde of demons emerged up from the depths of an alleyway as they stretched their lucid white arms to capture their prey.

 "Watch-!"
-Kyouko started to shout, but Kaito was even quicker as he reached into his pocket and flung an array of kunais at the intruders; glittering in the darkness.
+Kyouko started to shout, but Kaito was even quicker as he reached into his pocket and flung a glittering array of kunais at the intruders.
 As his weapons hit their targets dead-on and the demons howled in a dissolving mess, he ran through them; scooping up the black cubes without ever once breaking stride.
 A few moments later, Shiro joined them out of nowhere on the roof as they continued to sprint towards their next target.

 As another skylight quickly approached in the distance, Shiro stopped running and stretched out one of his hands.
 The area around the skylight started to deform as the air seemed to collapse on itself.
 Once it had reached a small enough size, it quickly expanded and exploded in a shower of sparks and debris; the skylight shattering into fragments of glass and metal as Mami realized how the first explosion had occurred.

 "These two are complete monsters," Mami thought to herself as she realized the dangerous situation she was in.
 Would they really leave the magical girls alone after all was said and done?
 She'd hate to fight people like these.